Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 AER is located at 2494 Ricker Rd in ACS.
 They can be reached at 915-569-8376.

-Before you leave make sure you have all important papers with you - not packed with your household goods.
-Make sure you have important numbers such as Staff Duty Officer, your Command Duty Office, and your sponsor or unit number.
+Before you leave make sure you have all important papers with you and not packed with your household goods.
+Make sure you have important numbers such as Staff Duty Officer, your Command Duty Office and your sponsor or unit number.
 Your sponsor can be invaluable in case of an emergency while in transit.
-As a matter of practicality, try and plan your travel route around military installations to provide rapid access to military emergency services.
+As a matter of practicality try and plan your travel route around military installations to provide rapid access to military emergency services.